In Philadelphia, Black Doctors Bring Coronavirus Tests To Street Corners And Churches

 It wasn't long before she was facing her own logistical barriers.
 LabCorp asked her how she wanted to handle uninsured patients whose tests it processed.

-"I said, for every person that does not have insurance you're gonna bill me, and I'm gonna figure out how to pay for it later," says Stanford.
+"I said, for every person that does not have insurance, you're gonna bill me, and I'm gonna figure out how to pay for it later," says Stanford.
 "But I can't have someone die for a test that costs $200."

 Philadelphians live-streamed themselves on social media while they got tested, and word spread.
-By May, it wasn't unusual for the Black Doctors Covid-19 Consortium to test more than 350 people a day.
+By May, it wasn't unusual for the Black Doctors COVID-19 Consortium to test more than 350 people a day.
 Stanford brought the group under the umbrella of a nonprofit she already operated that offers tutoring and mentorship to youth in under-resourced schools.

 Tavier Thomas found out about the group on Facebook back in April.
-He works at a T-mobile store, and his co-worker had tested positive.
+He works at a T-Mobile store, and his co-worker had tested positive.
 Not long after, he started feeling a bit short of breath.

 "I probably touch 100 phones a day," says Thomas, 23.
 "So I wanted to get tested, and I wanted to make sure the people testing me were Black."

 Many Black Americans seek out Black providers because they've experienced cultural indifference or mistreatment in the health system.
 Thomas says his preference is also rooted in history, pointing to times when white doctors and medical researchers exploiting Black patients.
-In the 19th-century American South, for example, white surgeon J. Marion Sims performed experimental gynecological treatments without anesthesia on enslaved Black women.
+In the 19th century American South, for example, white surgeon J. Marion Sims performed experimental gynecological treatments without anesthesia on enslaved Black women.
 Perhaps the most notorious example began in the 1930s, when the United States government enrolled Black men with syphilis in a study at the Tuskegee Institute, to see what would happen when the disease went untreated for years.
 The patients did not consent to the terms of the study and were not offered treatment, even when an effective one became widely available.

 "They just watched them die of the disease," says Thomas, of the Tuskegee experiments.